weecology/forecasting-course/content/lessons/R-complex-time-series-models-1/r_tutorial.md

 * So let's look at the forecasts
 * To make forecasts for Bayesian models we include data for `y` that is `NA`
 * This tells the model that we don't know the values and therefore the model estimates them as part of the fitting process
+* Handy because it means these models can handle missing data
 * To make a true forecast one `NA` is added to the end of `y` for each time step we want to forecast
 * To hindcast the values for `y` that are part of the test set are replaced with `NA`